hpe-storage/scod/docs/cosi_driver/deployment.md

 | dsccZone            | The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console zone.For on-premise (Deneb) deployments, prefix the instance hostname with `dscc-api-`.
 | clusterSerialNumber | The backend storage system cluster serial number.

-The following parameters are deployment-specific and are applicable only to COSI 2.0.0.
-They are not applicable to COSI 1.0.0 and can be ignored when using that release.
+The following parameters are deployment-specific and are applicable only from COSI 2.0.0.

 | Parameter           | Applies To   | Description |
 | ------------------- | ------------ | ------------|